jkibe/recipes/content/menus/march-2024/index.md

 Moving back matters alimentary, a few issues ago, I embarked on a bit of an experiment with my go-to salt for day-to-day use.
 I thought it might be fun to try substituting coarse sea salt with my usual Diamond Crystal kosher salt.

-While I'm a big fan of coarse sea salt --- I've been using _sel gris de Gurérande_ --- it really isn't as good for everyday seasoning.
+While I'm a big fan of coarse sea salt --- I've been using _sel gris de Guérande_ --- it really isn't as good for everyday seasoning.
 It clumps, which makes it hard to dose out with your fingers.
 Because of the high variation in particle size, it doesn't completely dissolve if you put it in something like a cake batter either.
 It's nice to have on hand, but my salt dish is now filled with Diamond Crystal again.

 The Lunar New Year celebration continued with a dumpling making gathering another friend hosted.
 From the cooking perspective, it was a humbling experience for me.
 Not that I was expecting to waltz in and pleat my dumplings perfectly, but I was surprised at the difficulty in neatly pleating the dumplings and not having the filling get squished out.